-Classic rock from the 70s and 80s is defined by analog amp tone, real-room drums, blues-rooted riffs and big arena vocals.
-Suno will hit this if your prompt names the era, the reference act, the amp character and the production style.
-Below: 10 templates spanning heavy blues, slow prog, stadium anthems, country rock, AC/DC power chords, soft rock and heartland rock.
+Classic rock from the 70s and 80s is built on analog amp tone, real-room drums, blues-rooted riffs and big arena vocals.
+Suno v5.5 (the current model as of June 2026) reproduces this well, but only if the prompt names the era, the reference act, the amp character and the production style.
+Vague tags like “classic rock” leave too much latitude and the model falls back to a generic modern mix.
+Below are 10 paste-ready templates spanning heavy blues, slow prog, stadium anthems, country rock, AC/DC power chords, soft rock and heartland rock — each with BPM, key, amp and drum era locked in.

 What a high-quality prompt should contain